Stockport: Early history

-The earliest evidence of human occupation in the wider area are microliths from the hunter-gatherers of the Mesolithic period (the Middle Stone Age, about 8000–3500 BC) and weapons and stone tools from the Neolithic period (the New Stone Age, 3500–2000 BC).
-Early Bronze Age (2000–1200 BC) remains include stone hammers, flint knives, palstaves (bronze axe heads), and funerary urns; all finds were chance discoveries, not the results of systematic searches of a known site.
+The earliest evidence of human occupation in the wider area are microliths, from the hunter-gatherers of the Mesolithic period (the Middle Stone Age, about 8000–3500 BC), and weapons and stone tools from the Neolithic period (the New Stone Age, 3500–2000 BC).
+Early Bronze Age (2000–1200 BC) remains include stone hammers, flint knives, palstaves (bronze axe heads) and funerary urns; all finds were chance discoveries, not the results of systematic searches of a known site.
 There is a gap in the age of finds between about 1200 BC and the start of the Roman period in about 70 AD, which may indicate depopulation, possibly due to a poorer climate.

 Despite a strong local tradition, there is little evidence of a Roman military station at Stockport.
 It is assumed that roads from Cheadle to Ardotalia (Melandra) and Manchester to Buxton crossed close to the town centre.
 The preferred site is at a ford over the Mersey, known to be paved in the 18th century, but it has never been proved that this or any roads in the area are Roman.
-Hegginbotham reported (in 1892) the discovery of Roman mosaics at Castle Hill (around Stockport market) in the late 18th century, during the construction of a mill, but noted it was "founded on tradition only"; substantial stonework has never been dated by modern methods.
+In 1892, Hegginbotham reported the discovery of Roman mosaics at Castle Hill (around Stockport market) in the late 18th century, during the construction of a mill, but noted it was "founded on tradition only"; substantial stonework has never been dated by modern methods.
 However, Roman coins and pottery were probably found there during the 18th century.
 A cache of coins dating from 375 to 378 AD may have come from the banks of the Mersey at Daw Bank; these were possibly buried for safekeeping at the side of a road.

 Six coins from the reigns of the Anglo-Saxon English Kings Edmund (reigned 939–946) and Eadred (reigned 946–955) were found during ploughing at Reddish Green in 1789.
 There are contrasting views about the significance of this; Arrowsmith takes this as evidence for the existence of a settlement at that time, but Morris states the find could be "an isolated incident".
 The small cache is the only Anglo-Saxon find in the area.
 However, the etymology Stoc-port suggests inhabitation during this period.